 • Stand to the side of the tree, never directly behind it.

-• Saw on the opposite side of the notch, leaving a small uncut portion (hinge) to guide the fall.
+• Saw opposite the notch, leaving a small uncut portion (hinge) to guide the fall.

 • When the tree starts to fall, immediately step back in a perpendicular direction.

-Escape plan: the escape plan should include a clear retreat area, located at about 45° on either side of the intended fall direction to avoid any risk of accident.
-As soon as the tree starts to topple, move away quickly along this path, without ever turning your back on the tree to stay alert.
+Escape plan: the escape plan should include a clear retreat area, positioned at about 45° on either side of the intended fall direction to avoid any risk of accident.
+As soon as the tree begins to topple, move away quickly along this path, never turning your back on the tree to stay alert.

-Step 5: Clear and cut up the tree
+Step 5: Clean up and cut the tree

 Once the tree is on the ground:

-• Prune the branches with a saw or chainsaw, starting with the smallest.
+• Prune the branches with a saw or chainsaw, starting with the smallest ones.

 • Cut the trunk into pieces suitable for your use (firewood, compost, etc.).